Latest News

 Burdenless (+4,000 gil): Increases your carrying capacity by 50%.
 More useful if you’re pumping Strength, but no dragoon wants to dump it.
 For campaigns that allow custom magic items, ask your GM if you can add the effect of Muleback Cords to your cloak instead, as that is much cheaper for a higher effect.
 Link

 Comfort (+5,000 gil): Thanks to Armor Training, dragoons will at least want to be in Medium armor, and that can end up being a majority of a dragoon’s AC.
-You’ll want this if there’s even a chance that you’ll be ambushed while sleeping, you want this.
+You’ll want this if there’s even a chance that you’ll be ambushed while sleeping.
 Also reduces ACP by 1!
 Link

 Elemental Spikes (+1): See Elemental weapons above.
 A bit of a worse option since it involves getting hit.
 Dread Spikes can be good if you’re the party’s front line and not facing lots of undead or bosses, though it’s just a small bit of mitigation.